 The bust earlier this month of “boy’s bar” Junk #9 Powers in Tokyo’s red-light district of Kabukicho is an example of the ambiguity and ongoing evolution within adult businesses in Japan, reports Nikkan Gendai (Mar.
 7 and 14).

-For Junk #9 Powers, which received between 50 to 60 patrons each day and accumulated 4.8 million yen in receipts monthly, the violation occurred due to guys chatting with ladies at tables in the early morning, a violation of the adult business law that requires such “entertainment” to cease at 1 a.m.
+For Junk #9 Powers, which received between 50 to 60 patrons each day and accumulated 4.8 million yen in receipts monthly, the violation occurred due to guys chatting with ladies at tables in the early morning, a violation of the adult-entertainment law that requires such “entertainment” to cease at 1 a.m.
 Indeed, girl’s bars have been under similar scrutiny.

 “The boy’s bar concept started about three years ago,” explains fuzoku writer Yukio Kamimura.
 “There are more than ten in Kabukicho alone.”
 The writer adds that such clubs have 5,000-yen entry fees and staff members dressed rather amateurishly — a move that, he says, is intended to keep police from thinking the shop is a host club.
 But that is just part of it.